sushibagel/PoE-Mechanic-Watch/README.md

 If at any time you wish to change any settings this can be done by right clicking the Tray Menu Icon and choosing the desired menu item.

 ![Tray Menu Icon](https://github.com/sushibagel/PoE-Mechanic-Watch/blob/main/Screenshots/Tray%20Menu%20Icon.jpg?raw=true)

 ![Tray Menu](https://github.com/sushibagel/PoE-Mechanic-Watch/blob/main/Screenshots/Tray%20Menu.jpg?raw=true)

 #### Tray Menu Item Descriptions:
-- Select Mechanics - Allows you to select which mechanics will appear for tracking in your Overlay.
+- Select Mechanics - Allows you to select which mechanics will appear for tracking in your Overlay
 - Select Auto Enable/Disable - Allows you to select which mechanics will have auto enable/disable active.
 Please see the important information above about this feature.
 [Go to Auto Mechanic Information](#auto-mechanic-tracking)
-- Launch Path of Exile - This will launch your Path of Exile client along with anything you've setup to launch alongside it with the "Launch Assist" tool.
+- Launch Path of Exile - This will launch your Path of Exile client along with anything you've setup to launch alongside it with the "Launch Assist" tool
-- View Path of Exile Log - Takes you to your Client.txt Log File.
+- View Path of Exile Log - Takes you to your Client.txt Log File
-- Setup - Takes you to the "Setup" sub menu.
+- Setup - Takes you to the "Setup" sub menu
 - Reload - Reloads PoE Mechanic Tracking
 - Check for Updates - Manually check for updates.
 For more information on updating please see the Troubleshooting secton.
 [Go to Troubleshooting section](#troubleshooting)
-- Setup Menu - Display the "Setup Menu" that is shown the first time you run the tool.
+- Setup Menu - Display the "Setup Menu" that is shown the first time you run the tool
 - Set Hideout - Launches the Hideout selection tool.
-Please see the [hideout notes](#hideout-notes) below.
+Please see the [hideout notes](#hideout-notes) below
 - Change Theme - Displays the Theme Selector Tool
 - Move Overlay - Allow you to reposition your overlay
-Set Transparency - Launches the tool to set your transparency options for various overlays and notifications.
+- Set Transparency - Launches the tool to set your transparency options for various overlays and notifications
-- Change Hotkey - Allows you to set your hotkey combination for removing a counted map from the influenced map counter and the Path of Exile launch tool.
+- Change Hotkey - Allows you to set your hotkey combination for removing a counted map from the influenced map counter and the Path of Exile launch tool
-- Sound Settings - Allows you to test/set your notification sounds and volume.
+- Sound Settings - Allows you to test/set your notification sounds and volume
-- Launch Assist - The launch assist tool allows you to select files/applications that you would like launched alongside you Path of Exile client when using your defined hotkey or the "Launch Path of Exile" tray menu item.
+- Launch Assist - The launch assist tool allows you to select files/applications that you would like launched alongside you Path of Exile client when using your defined hotkey or the "Launch Path of Exile" tray menu item

 ## Troubleshooting:
 - If you are receiving the following error when starting the script: "Call to nonexistent function: Specifically: SetWindowVol(AhkExe, NotificationVolume) Line 67" this is likely because you launched the "PoE Mechanic Watch.ahk" file.
 Please try again using the "Start Me.ahk" instead.

 - Please make sure that your AutoHotKey is up-to-date.

-- Make sure you've set your hideout using the "Set Hideout" button on the System Tray menu.
-Any typos may result in failure for the script to display a reminder.

 - If notifications aren't being displayed when entering your hideout double check that you have the correct Hideout set.
 For more information on setting your hideout please view the [hideout notes](#hideout-notes) below.

-- You may need to delete your "Client.txt" file and restart your game.
-The reason for this is that is your "Client.txt" it can cause problems with reading the file.
+- If you've reset your hideout and are still not getting notifications you may need to delete your "Client.txt" file and restart your game.
+The reason for this is that if your "Client.txt" is too long it can cause problems with reading the file.

 - Make sure that you are running the script from within a folder containing all of the original assets of the program.